r002/interview_prep/README.md

 ## Notes
 ### Arrays
-1) No notes
+001) No notes.

-2) list.sort() in Python naturally sorts in ascending order.
+002) list.sort() in Python naturally sorts in ascending order.

 ### Algorithms
 101) Print the first ten numbers in the Fibonocci Sequence.

+### Strings
+201) Given a string, s, find the longest palindromic substring in s.
+Eg. s = "tracecars" # racecar

-102) Given a string, find the length of the longest substring without repeating characters.
+202) Given a string, find the length of the longest substring without repeating characters.